markotl88/ios-nqode-assignment/README.md

 # ios-nqode-assignment
-nQode Portfolio assessment task
+nQode Portfolio technical assessment

-The assessment has been completed, including the bonus task.
+The assignment has been completed, including the bonus task.

 The PricingSimulationService handles positions and balance calculation/updates.
 It seems that initial (JSON) value for netValue in the balance might not be accurate, but I assumed this was not critical.